 I Wanna Riot (1994 – Punk-O-Rama compilation)

-By 1994 Rancid were already part of punk folklore, with two albums under their belts and a starring role in the Gillman St. scene.
-I wanna riot finds the band at their enthusiastic, righteous best, creating a protest song that bops, bounces and begs for repeated listens.
+By 1994 Rancid was already part of punk folklore, with two albums under their belts and a starring role in the Gillman Street scene.
+I wanna riot finds the band at their enthusiastic, righteous best, creating a protest song that bops, bounces, and begs for repeated listens.
 Remembering Rancid’s early music and considering the prevailing rock sound favored by radio stations, it’s no wonder the mainstream would soon come calling.
 This is not merely a great deep cut, but a number that easily ranks among Rancid’s best songs.

 Journey to the End of the East Bay (1995 – …And out come the wolves)

 The name of the name album itself, And out come the wolves, is a pun on the major record labels’ interest the band knew it couldn’t dodge for long.
 But while other artists saw themselves having to tailor their sound to suit commercial success, Rancid merely plowed ahead with their initial direction.
 The album was to produce numerous hit singles and fan favorites.
 But it’s Journey to the End of the East Bay that shows that, just like predecessors the Clash, this California band could not only rock, but had plenty of soul.

 Out of all those groups, perhaps none were as successful, at both keeping Gillman’s DYI ethic alive, while writing instantly recognizable songs than Rancid.
 The group were fearless in their attempt to create catchy punk songs with a consciouss, not unlike their heroes, the Clash.